jayanthanala/SNA-usingTwitter/README.md

-# Social Network Analysis using Twitter
+# Social Network Analysis using Twitter API
 SNA on Impact of US Election Campaign